mattmoor/mink/README.md

 # `mink`: a minimal Knative bundle.

-`mink` is a minimal distribution of some of the core Knative components.
+`mink` is a distribution of Knative and Tekton components.

 ## How?